cvdfoundation/mnist/README.md

 The data is stored like in a C array, i.e. the index in the last dimension changes the fastest.

 # Acknowledgement
-We thank Prof. Yann Lecun to kindly allow CVDF to host a copy of images and annotations in MNIST database and Google Cloud Platform to provide storage space.
+We thank Prof. Yann LeCun to kindly allow CVDF to host a copy of images and annotations in MNIST database and Google Cloud Platform to provide storage space.